aslak3/MAXI030/MAXI030Core/README.md

 ### Port sizing

 The 68030 is a 32 bit processor with a byte addressable address bus.
-It supports both narrowed accesses and unaligned accesses.
-This is facilitated by the following signals:
+It supports both narrowed (word and byte wide) accesses and unaligned accesses; for example a long read to a word wide port might, in the worst case, be spread across three bus cycles).
+This is facilitated by the following signals, from the point of view of the processor:

 * SIZ{0,1} outputs: This encodes the size of the request.
+* A0 and A1 outputs: This indicates the offset into the word or long.
 * /DSACK{0,1} inputs: This encodes the size of the port available at the selected address, in addition to indicating that the processor should generate an internal waitstate.
-* A0 and A1: This indicates the offset into the word or long.

 To complete the access, the processor may need to generate individual byte selects.
-For instance, a 32 bit device, like a 72 pin SIMM, needs byte select for each of the 4 bytes available.
+For instance, a 32 bit device, like a 72 pin SIMM, needs byte selects for each of the 4 bytes available.
 These outputs need to be generated based on the size of the request and the A0/A1 values for the access.

 Luckily the [MC68030 datasheet](https://www.nxp.com/docs/en/reference-manual/MC68030UM.pdf) includes both a schematic including 74-series logic gates, and some [ABEL](https://en.wikipedia.org/wiki/Advanced_Boolean_Expression_Language) code for a circuit that generates the needed signals for word and long-wide devices.
-This ABEL can has been translated into VHDL and included verbatim.
+This ABEL code has been translated into VHDL and included verbatim.
 Devices use these internal signals to form their final chip selects, by combining them with the device selects generated by the address decoder.

 ### Cycle type generator